 If the nail is separated from the nail root, it should be gently irrigated and then placed beneath the eponychium (cuticle) in order to assist in future nail growth.

 Referral to a hand surgeon is needed with middle phalanx base fractures (as this is the insertion site of the flexor digitorum superficialis tendon), comminuted, rotational, intra-articular, oblique, and spiral fractures.
-Displaced or angulated fractures unable to be reduced adequately also need prompt referral.
+Displaced or angulated fractures unable to be reduced adequately need prompt referral.

 Surgical options include extension block splinting with Kirschner wires, closed reduction and internal fixation (CRIF) and open reduction and internal fixation (ORIF).